LeeyaD/rb130/written_prep.md

 The `teardown` method is called after running every test.

 11. What is an assertion?
 The verification step in testing.
 It verifies that the data returned by our program/application is what is expected.
-There can be one or more verification steps within a test.
+There can be one or more verification steps within a test and all assertion methods accept a `msg` which is printed if the assertion fails.

 12. Give some examples of common assertions and how they are used. - Added to Anki individually
 ```ruby